waldeir/SAP-1/README.md

 A debounce circuit was implemented in the file `debounce.vhd` and instantiated to the switches `s2`, `s4`, `s5`, `s6`, `s7`.
-To filter the ripple of a commutation it monitors the state of a switch and if it changes the circuit stores the value and waits for three clock cycles then read the input again, if the value remains the same then the new input is passed on.
+To filter the ripple of a commutation, it monitors the state of a switch and if it changes, the circuit stores the value and waits for three clock cycles, then read the input again, if the value remains the same, then the new input is passed on.

-In order to reduce simulation time the amount of clock cycles the debounce circuit  waits is 3, which for the current simulation frequency (100 MHz) it leads a delay of 30 ns.
+In order to reduce simulation time, the amount of clock cycles the debounce circuit  waits is 3, which for the current simulation frequency (100 MHz) it leads a delay of 30 ns.
 However, in a realistic scenario this delay should be around 10 ms, which can be achieved by changing the constant